2022 United States local elections: Mayoral elections

+In the 2022 Clarksville mayoral election, incumbent Democrat Joe Pitts was re-elected.
+In the 2022 Murfreesboro mayoral election, incumbent Republican Shane McFarland was re-elected.
 In the 2022 Fort Smith, Arkansas, mayoral election, incumbent Democrat George McGill was unopposed and re-elected.
 In the 2022 Lexington, Kentucky, mayoral election, incumbent Republican Linda Gorton won reelection against Democrat David Kloiber.
 In the 2022 Little Rock mayoral election, incumbent Democrat Frank Scott Jr. won reelection against Republican Steve Landers.
 In the 2022 San Bernardino mayoral election, independent Helen Tran defeated independent Jim Penman for the mayor's seat, John Valdivia, another independent who was defeated in the June 7 primary.
 Tran is set to become the city's first Asian-American mayor.
 In the 2022 Tallahassee mayoral election, incumbent Democrat John E. Dailey won reelection against Kristin Dozier.
 In the 2022 Shreveport mayoral election, incumbent Democrat Adrian Perkins lost reelection, as Republican Tom Arceneaux and Democrat Gregory Tarver advanced to the runoff election.
 Arceneaux, a former city councilor, won the runoff on December 10.
 He was the first Republican elected to the position in 28 years.

 In the 2022 Reno mayoral election, incumbent independent Hillary Schieve won reelection against independent Eddie Lorton.
 In the 2022 Raleigh mayoral election, incumbent Democrat Mary-Ann Baldwin won reelection against liberal challenger Terrance Ruth.
 In the 2022 Washington, D.C., mayoral election, incumbent Democrat Muriel Bowser won reelection against independent Rodney Grant and Republican Stacia Hall.
 In the 2022 Anaheim mayoral election, incumbent Republican Harry Sidhu resigned amid a federal corruption investigation into his office, and was succeeded by attorney Ashleigh Aitken, the first woman elected mayor of Anaheim.
 In the 2022 Chula Vista mayoral election, incumbent Democrat Mary Salas was ineligible to run for reelection due to term limits, and was succeeded by John McCann, who won against Ammar Campa-Najjar by about 5 percentage points.
 In the 2022 Long Beach mayoral election, Rex Richardson won the election against Suzie Price to succeed Robert Garcia, and is set to become the city's first Black mayor.
 In the 2022 Oakland mayoral election, incumbent Democrat Libby Schaaf was ineligible to run for reelection due to term limits, and was succeeded by Sheng Thao.
 In the 2022 San Jose mayoral election, incumbent Democrat Sam Liccardo was ineligible to run for reelection due to term limits, and was succeeded by Matt Mahan.